 Our policies will provide cover for repatriation (bringing you home) that is medically necessary.
 Our Assistance Team will liaise with your treating doctor(s) about your treatment plan and if required obtain a ‘fit to fly’ certificate.
 We also liaise with you and advise on, and put in place, suitable repatriation plans to get you home as soon as it is medically safe to do so in order to achieve your optimal recovery.

-Am I covered for cancellation due to the coronavirus outbreak?
+Am I covered for cancellation due to the COVID-19 outbreak?

-For insurance bought or holidays booked from 13 March 2020 onwards there is no cancellation cover for anything caused by or relating to Covid-19/Coronavirus/SARs-COV-2, any mutation of Covid-19/Coronavirus/SARs-COV-2 or any pandemic or fear or threat of any of the above.
+On our standard policies (Silver, Gold, Platinum, Cruise Specific and Cruise Specific Plus) there is no cancellation cover for anything caused by or relating to COVID-19, any mutation of COVID-19 or any pandemic or fear or threat of any of the above.